information

 City Code Section

-1. A. A state of emergency exists when:
+1. A. A state of emergency exists when the declaring official has declared that a state of emergency exists and:

 1. 1.
-The situation requires a coordinated response beyond that which occurs routinely;
+The situation requires coordination of response or policy beyond that which occurs routinely; or

 2. 2.
-The required response is not achievable solely with the added resources available through mutual aid or cooperative assistance agreements; and
+The required response is not achievable solely with the added resources available through mutual aid or cooperative assistance agreements.

-2. B. The declaration shall be in writing, shall designate the geographic boundaries of the area in which the State of Emergency exists, and shall fix the duration of time in which the State of Emergency shall exist.
-Except for a declared housing emergency, the initial duration shall not exceed a two-week period, but may be extended in two-week increments.
-The initial duration of a housing emergency shall not exceed one year, but may be extended in three-year increments.
+2. B. The declaration will be in writing, will designate the geographic boundaries of the area in which the state of emergency exists, and will fix the duration of time in which the state of emergency will exist.

-3. C. The Mayor must declare the City in a State of Emergency prior to requesting from the governing body of Multnomah County resources not available through mutual aid or cooperative assistance agreements.
+4. D. The declaring official must declare a state of emergency prior to requesting from the governing body of Multnomah County resources not available through mutual aid or cooperative assistance agreements.

-4. D. The Mayor shall have the power to ask the Governor to declare a State of Emergency within the City.
-Pursuant to ORS 401.165 (2), the Mayor must submit the request through the governing body of Multnomah County.
+5. E. The declaring official has authority to ask the Governor to declare a state of emergency within the City.
+Pursuant to ORS 401.165 (2), the declaring official must submit the request through the governing body of Multnomah County.

-5. E. Except for a declared housing emergency, the Mayor shall terminate the State of Emergency by proclamation when the emergency no longer exists or when the threat of an emergency has passed.
-The Mayor will communicate the change from the disaster response phase to the recovery phase with all appropriate officials.
+6. F. If the emergency declaration is still in effect when the emergency no longer exists or when the threat of an emergency has passed, the declaring official will terminate the state of emergency by declaration.
+The declaring official will communicate the change from the disaster response phase to the recovery phase with all appropriate officials.

 Upcoming and Recent Changes